NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 The resulting image stack of light-drop off maps should be named "Poly_Fit_1_1Pedernal".
 For speed, reduce the dimensions of this stack so it has a width of 500 pixels.
 Run **Find_Lights_Blind.py** on this reduced size stack.
 Save the results file as "Light_Dir.txt".

 **Step 4:**
 Close "Poly_Fit_1_1Pedernal" (we are done with this).
 You may want to use the [Polynomial shading corrector](http://www.optinav.info/Polynomial_Shading_Corrector.htm), again with polynomial degrees of 1 in both x and y direction to compensate for the uneven illumination.
-Crop a region of Pedernal.tif for further processing (e.g., 1500 x 1500 pixels on a Macbook Pro with 16Gb RAM this is pretty fast).
+Crop a region of Pedernal.tif for further processing (e.g., 1500 x 1500 pixels on a MacBook Pro with 16Gb RAM this is pretty fast).
 Run **Photomertric_Stereo.py** on this region.
 You will be guided to select the "Light_Dir.txt" generated in the last step.
 The processing can take a while, especially for large files.

 If desired you can save both the 8-bit and 32-bit "Surface Normal Map" images produced.

 **Step 5:**
 Close all images except 32-bit "Surface Normal Map".
 Run **Gradient_Integration.py**.
 Since integration is done in frequency space, the images are automatically padded to 1024 x 1024 (factors of 2).
 The image will be automatically cropped to this size (if another pad size is desired you will need to modify the script).
 Adjust the brightness/contrast of the "imaginary" image to see the corresponding height map.
-You can close the "real" image whcih has only been retained for experimental purposes.
+You can close the "real" image which has only been retained for experimental purposes.

 **Step 6:**
 Try the **Light_Direction_Viewer.py** by selecting the 32-bit "Surface Normal Map" and then running the script.
-Click on different parts of the image to generate a new illumination direction.
+Click on different parts of the image to generate a new illumination direction image.